Camelot (musical): Act II

 Many years later, Guenevere and Lancelot are still tormented by their unfulfilled love.
-She tries to get rid of him, but Lancelot will not leave her ("If Ever I Would Leave You").
+She implores him to discontinue the romance, but Lancelot will not leave her (“If Ever I Would Leave You”).
 They both believe that Arthur is not aware of it.
-Nevertheless, she remains faithful to Arthur, and helps him in carrying out the affairs of State.
+Nevertheless, she remains faithful to Arthur and helps him in carrying out the affairs of State.

 Mordred, Arthur's illegitimate son, comes to Camelot to dishonor the King and tries to gain the throne for himself.
-Arthur puts him in charge of the knights’ training program, not knowing that Mordred is there to destroy the Round Table in revenge against Arthur for abandoning him, and detests the idea of being a Knight ("The Seven Deadly Virtues").
-Arthur begins to feel the strain of ruling England, and both he and Guenevere wonder what commoners do without any such responsibilities ("What Do The Simple Folk Do?").
+Arthur puts him in charge of the knights’ training program, not knowing that Mordred is there to destroy the Round Table in revenge against Arthur for abandoning him, and that he detests the idea of being a Knight (“The Seven Deadly Virtues”).
+Arthur begins to feel the strain of ruling England, and both he and Guenevere wonder what commoners do without any such responsibilities (“What Do The Simple Folk Do?”).

 Mordred, meanwhile, has devised a plan to ruin Arthur and his kingdom permanently.
 He enters an enchanted glade where his aunt, the sorceress Morgan le Fay, dwells in an invisible castle.
-Morgan has a sweet tooth, and though she likes Arthur, Mordred manages to bribe her with a large supply of sweetmeats, to build one of her invisible walls around Arthur for one night, so that when he goes on his hunting trip the next day, he will not be able to get back to the castle ("The Persuasion").
-Meanwhile, Mordred incites the Knights to remember their former days of fighting and pillaging and turns them against Arthur ("Fie On Goodness!").
+Morgan has a sweet tooth, and though she likes Arthur, Mordred manages to bribe her with a large supply of sweetmeats to build one of her invisible walls around Arthur for one night, so that when he goes on his hunting trip the next day, he will not be able to get back to the castle (“The Persuasion”).
+Meanwhile, Mordred incites the Knights to remember their former days of fighting and pillaging and turns them against Arthur (“Fie On Goodness!”).